High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 Psychotherapy

 Psychotherapies (also known as talk therapies) are designed to help you manage anxiety symptoms.
-While there are a number of talk therapies to choose from, the most common is cognitive behavioral therapy (CBT).
-CBT allows you to identify anxious thought patterns and confront situations that cause your anxiety. ¹³
+While there are several talk therapies to choose from, the most common is cognitive behavioral therapy (CBT).
+This allows you to identify anxious thought patterns and confront situations that cause your anxiety. ¹³

-Your therapist can help you manage anxiety through a number of different grounding techniques, such as breathing exercises, meditation, and lifestyle changes.
+Your therapist can help you manage anxiety through different grounding techniques, such as breathing exercises, meditation, and lifestyle changes.
 However, you may find one form of therapy better than another depending on the type of anxiety you struggle with.

 Other Coping Mechanisms for High Functioning Anxiety

-Beyond traditional treatment methods, there are a number of ways to cope with high functioning anxiety.
-Here are just a few of the many examples:
+Beyond traditional treatment methods, there are several ways to cope with high functioning anxiety.
+Here are just a few examples:

 - Diet – Research has found that our diet plays a big role in our mental health.
 Certain foods may fuel anxiety disorders, such as sugars, fried foods, processed foods, food additives, and caffeine. ¹⁴